mcneb10/swcnoops/README.md

 >to - http://<serverhost:port>/$1

 where "serverhost" and "port" is the ip and port of your game server.
+Notice that the redirect for zynga-swc-prod-1-seed.akamaized.net, changes the URL to pre-append "swcFiles", that is used by the server to recognise it is a GET for the manifest and assetbundles.
+This is case sensitive and must match with what you have set in the Config class.
 The client if running on Android or an Android emulator, you need to configure the wifi connection to use the proxy (google this if you do not know how).

 ## Patching game client